-Ways to say OF COURSE
+Ways to Say OF COURSE in English (with Real Examples)

 • Of course, every parent wants the best for their children.